Thai mango salad is a spicy-sweet, crunchy Asian salad with mangoes and dried shrimp. Make this recipe for a delightfully delicious meal!

 The Thai sweet green mango (Mamuang Kiew Sa Wei) is extremely crunchy, with nutty and slightly floral notes.

-It isn't sweet like a juicy mango at all.
+It isn’t sweet like a juicy mango at all.
 Instead, the flavor and texture are similar to a crisp Granny Smith apple.
-It has one of the most unique, non-tropical flavors of all mangoes.
+It has one of the most unique, non-tropical flavors of all mango.

 My point is, if you have access to them, use sweet green mango.
 If you don’t, it’s okay; Thai mango salad is delicious, even with completely ripe mango.